w3f/General-Grants-Program/grants/speculative/nuclei_governance_os.md

 ### Community engagement

 As part of the Program, we require that you produce an article/tutorial and publish it (for example on [Medium](https://medium.com/)).
 It will explain the work performed during the grant.
-We'd like to also due a small serie of tutorials to explain how to use the modules to setup different kind of organizations (an improved multisig wallet, a trust fund, a business, a city council...).
+We'd also like to do a small series of tutorials to explain how to use the modules to setup different kinds of organizations (an improved multisig wallet, a trust fund, a business, a city council...).

 ## Future Plans
 The future plans would be to onboard one or two more team members to create a dashboard to easily interact with the pallets.
 We'd also bundle all the pallets in a governance focused parachain in order to provide the following: easy simulation of different governance models (ideally as research by the Governance Research Institute or other actors), DAO / next gen multisig as a service platform that people can use to setup their own structures (and why not, control their other parachains).